Nanny Town: First Maroon War

 By 1720, Nanny and Quao had organized and were leading the settlement of Windward Maroons; it was known as Nanny Town.
 Nanny Town was organized similarly to a typical Ashanti tribe in Africa.
-After the First Maroon War, a deed from the colonial government granted Nanny more than 500 acres (2.4 km2) of land where the Maroons could live and raise animals and grow crops.

-In addition to what they raised and produced, the Maroons sent traders to the coastal towns to exchange food for weapons and cloth.
+After the First Maroon War, a deed from the colonial government granted Nanny more than 500 acres (2.4 km2) of land where the Maroons could live, raise animals and grow crops.
+The Maroons also sent traders to the coastal towns to exchange food for weapons and cloth.
 During the First Maroon War, the Maroons of Nanny Town raided plantations for weapons and food, burnt plantations, and led liberated slaves to join them at Nanny Town.

 Nanny Town was an excellent location for a stronghold, as it overlooked Stony River via a 900-foot ridge, making a surprise attack by the British very difficult.
-The Maroons organized look-outs for such attacks, and warriors could be summoned by the sound of a horn called an abeng.
+The Maroons organized look-outs for such attacks, and warriors could be summoned by a horn called an abeng.

 Granny Nanny allegedly freed more than 800 slaves over the span of 50 years.
 She also had a vast knowledge of herbs due to her role as a spiritual leader.
-However, during the First Maroon War, and especially between 1728 and 1734, the British attacked Nanny Town time and time again, but each time the colonial militias captured and occupied Nanny Town, the Windward Maroons regained it shortly afterwards.
-This was accomplished due to the skill of the Maroons skilled in fighting in an area of high rainfall as well as disguising themselves as bushes and trees.
-The Maroons also utilized decoys to trick the British into a surprise attack.
-This was done by having non-camouflaged Maroons run out into view of the British and then run in the direction of the fellow Maroons who were disguised, leading the British into ambushes time and time again.
+During the First Maroon War, and especially between 1728 and 1734, the British attacked Nanny Town time and time again, but each time the colonial militias captured and occupied Nanny Town, the Windward Maroons regained it shortly afterwards.
+This was accomplished due to the skill of the Maroons in fighting in an area of high rainfall, as well as disguising themselves as bushes and trees.
+The Maroons also used decoys to trick the British into a surprise attack.
+Non-camouflaged Maroons would run out into view of the British and then run in the direction of the fellow Maroons who were disguised, leading the British into ambushes time and time again.

 After another Windward Maroon leader, Quao, signed the treaty of 1740 with the British, the Windward Maroons split up.
 Quao's supporters moved to what later became known as Crawford's Town, while the Maroons of Nanny Town relocated to Moore Town.